KevinMusgrave/pytorch-adapt/README.md

 See the [examples folder](https://github.com/KevinMusgrave/pytorch-adapt/blob/master/examples/README.md) for notebooks you can download or run on Google Colab.

 ## PyTorch Adapt Overview
-PyTorch Adapt consists of 11 modules
+This library consists of 11 modules:

 | Module | Description |
 | --- | --- |